List of Mighty Morphin Power Rangers characters: Oozemen

 The Oozemen are Ivan Ooze's foot soldiers that are made from his own ooze.
 Their name is not mentioned in the movie proper, but they are instead referred to as Ivan's "kids" just seconds before he forms them.
 The Oozemen proved to be too strong for the Rangers unmorphed, forcing them to call upon their powers.
 They are highly resilient to pain and fatigue, but if smashed by something hard enough, they are reduced to ooze.

 In the Sega Mega Drive/Genesis and Sega Game Gear adaptions of Mighty Morphin Power Rangers: The Movie, they are officially called Oozemen.

 Monsters

-The monsters of Season One are created by Finster using his Monstermatic to bring his clay models to life; although Rita has brought forth monsters through summoning spells as well.
+The monsters of Season One are created by Finster using his Monstermatic to bring his clay models to life.
+Although Rita has brought forth some monsters through summoning spells as well.
 They are adapted from the monsters featured in Kyōryū Sentai Zyuranger with the exception of the last 15, which were part of specially created Japanese footage for Power Rangers which fans call "Zyu2".
 To make them grow, Rita throws her wand to Earth which emits energy that causes the Earth to shake and split open, releasing a steam that then enlarges the monster.